BSalita/SH_Bidding/README.md

 ### Description of Files

-The Pipelines to Superhuman Bridge.md is a description of the methodology used to bid bridge hands.
+The Pipelines to Superhuman Bridge Analysis and Bidding.md is a description of the methodology used to bid bridge hands.

 File bbo_bidding_expressions.txt contains a list of bidding expressions used to evaluate hands.